EC5987/adenium-labs-site/DEPLOYMENT.md

 Cloudflare automatically caches the previous production deployment.
 You can promote a preview build to production or roll back instantly from the Pages UI if a release needs to be reverted.

+## Email notification signup

+- The `/api/subscribe` endpoint is served by a Cloudflare Pages Function located in `functions/api/subscribe.ts`.
+It accepts JSON form submissions and stores emails in a KV namespace.
+- Create a KV namespace (Workers & Pages → KV) named something like `adeniumlabs-email-subscribers`.
+- Bind the namespace to the Pages project under Settings → Functions → KV namespaces with the binding name `EMAIL_SUBSCRIBERS`.
+- Preview builds share the same binding.
+If you need separate storage, create staging/production bindings and guard in the function code.
+- To export the list later, use the KV list API (via `wrangler kv:key list --binding EMAIL_SUBSCRIBERS`) or the Cloudflare dashboard to download all entries.

 ## Custom domain

 - `adeniumlabs.com` and `www.adeniumlabs.com` should both point to the Pages project (`<project>.pages.dev`).
 Use Page Rules or Bulk Redirects so only one canonical hostname remains (e.g., redirect `www` ⇒ apex).